LichtargeLab/ShinyBioHEAT/README.md

 The goal of ShinyBioHEAT is to provide a shiny interface to allow users to predict phenotype driver gene in lab evolved *E. coli* strains using Evolutionary Action.
+A live version of the application is hosted at
+<http://bioheat.lichtargelab.org>.
 The application contains 3 modules:

 1.  **Driver Gene Analysis**: Two orthogonal approaches, EA integration and Frequency based method, are used to identify phenotype driven